iconara/bigshift/README.md

 ```
 export SSL_CERT_FILE="$(find $GEM_HOME/gems -name 'google-api-client-*' | tail -n 1)/lib/cacerts.pem"
 ```

+### BigQuery says my files are not splittable and too large

+For example:

+> Input CSV files are not splittable and at least one of the files is larger than the maximum allowed size.
+Size is: 5838980665.
+Max allowed size is: 4294967296.
+Filename: gs://bigshift/foo/bar/foo-bar-0039_part_00.gz

+This happens when the (compressed) files exceed 4 GiB in size.
+Unfortunately it is not possible to control the size of the files produced by Redshift's `UNLOAD` command, and the size of the files will depend on the number of nodes in your cluster and the amount of data you're dumping.

+There are two options: either you use BigShift to get the dumps to GCS and then manually uncompress and load them (use `--steps unload,transfer`) or you dump without compression (use `--no-compression`).
+Keep in mind that without compression the bandwidth costs will be significanly higher.

 ### I get errors when the data is loaded into BigQuery